QUESTION from Quora: Why does Canada allow so few parents of immigrants to immigrate to the country? Is parental sponsorship a strain on the system?

 Another type of "ghost" to be wary of is that individual who is also a visa applicant who has retained an immigration representative.
 He tries to glean steps and procedures from his own retained lawyer or consultant to assist you for a token fee.
 He assures you that he has got your back -"No big deal about the process".

-This scenario can be likened to that of a friend who advises you not to seek medical advice from a medical doctor for a serious medical issue.
-He vouches that he can provide a diagnosis and prescribe the required medications.
+This is similar to a friend advising you not to seek medical advice from a medical doctor for a serious medical issue.
+He vouches that he can provide a diagnosis and prescribe required medications.
 He claims the expertise and the know-how simply because his doctor recently treated him for a similar ailment.
-He counsels you to avoid seeking the assistance of a medical professional so that you can save a buck or two.
+He counsels you to avoid seeking the assistance of a medical professional in order to save a buck or two.
 Recipe for disaster!

 Immigration Fraud, the Law and Penalties